 9 0

-The Bashkirs, like many other non-literate peoples of Eastern Europe in the past.
+The Bashkirs, like many other formerly unliterate peoples of Eastern Europe.
 Siberia and Central Asia, created the richest folklore.
-In epic tales, legends, traditions, historical songs, historical events, the activities of individuals, the life and customs of the Bashkirs, the social life and ethnic image of the people are captured.
-Many monuments of oral folk art contain information about the tribal composition of the Bashkirs, about the migrations of the Bashkir tribes, their relationship with their neighbors, etc. The folk heroic epic of the Bashkirs, the emergence of which A.N.
-Kireev refers to the period of the collapse of primitive communal and the formation of early class relations (Kireev, 1970, p.
+Epic tales, legends, traditions, and historical songs depict historical events, the activities of individuals, the life and customs of the Bashkirs, the social life and ethnic appearance of the people.
+Many monuments of oral folk art contain information about the tribal composition of the Bashkirs, the migrations of the Bashkir tribes, their relationships with neighbors, etc. Of particular value as a historical, ethnographic source is the folk heroic epic of the Bashkirs, the emergence of which by A.N.
+Kireev refers to the period of the collapse of primitive communalism and the formation of early class relations (Kireev, 1970, p.
 47).
-Usually heroic plots in Bashkir art (“Ural Batyr”, “Kuzy-Kurpes and Mayan-khylu”, “Kara Yurga”, “Kungyr Buga”, “Kusyak-biy”, etc.) in poetic images reproduce the events characteristic of the medieval nomadic society.
-In this regard, these monuments provide significant material not only for the restoration of some pictures of the ethnic history of the Bashkirs, but also for characterizing the internal social structure and social life of society.
+Typically, heroic plots in Bashkir creativity (“Ural Batyr”, “Kuzy-Kurpes and Mayan-Khylu”, “Kara Yurga”, “Kungyr Buga”, “Kusyak-biy”, etc.) in poetic images reproduce events characteristic of the medieval nomadic society.
+In this regard, these monuments provide significant material not only for restoring some pictures of the ethnic history of the Bashkirs, but also for characterizing the internal social structure and social life of society.

-Traditions and historical songs, often accompanied by stories about their origins, are also often based on real historical events.
-Of course, the transmission of these events is heavily overgrown with mythological plots that have been wandering from one legend to another since ancient times, fantastic images, an exaggerated assessment of the role of individual "batyrs", etc. But if the researcher succeeds in separating reliable facts from the thick stratification born of the storytellers' fantasy, then in his hands are additional sources emanating from the people themselves, new facts that cannot be obtained in any other way.
-Such, for example, is the historical legend of the southwestern Bashkirs, conditionally called by later scribes “The Last of the Sartay clan”, which tells about the events in Bashkiria during the war between Tamerlane and Tokhtamysh (end of the 14th century); the epic legend "Kusyak-biy", vividly reflecting the struggle of the southeastern Bashkir tribes for political consolidation (XIII-XV centuries?); the legend of the Bashkir-tan-gaurs "Gabdrash-batyr", recorded by us in 1953 and telling about the old Bashkir-Kazakh ethno-cultural ties, and many other monuments of Bashkir folklore.
-Even in works with a pronounced mythological plot (“Kun-gyr buga”, “Synrau torna”, “Akbuzat”, “Bala karga”, etc.), numerous facts and information are scattered that are of interest in terms of ethnic studies: they contain references about the ancient Aral-Central Asian relations of a number of Bashkir tribes, about the ways of resettlement to the Urals, about ancestral totems, tamgas, etc.
+Legends and historical songs, often accompanied by narratives about their origins, are also often based on real historical events.
+Of course, the transmission of these events is heavily overgrown with mythological plots, wandering from one legend to another since ancient times, fantastic images, an exaggerated assessment of the role of individual “batyrs”, etc. But if the researcher manages to separate reliable facts from the thick layering born of the imagination of the storytellers, then in his hands there are additional sources coming from the people themselves, new facts that cannot be obtained in any other way.
+Such are, for example, the historical legend of the southwestern Bashkirs, conventionally called by later scribes “The Last of the Sartaev Family,” which tells the story of events in Bashkiria during the war between Tamerlane and Tokh-Tamysh (late 14th century); the epic tale “Kusyak-biy”, vividly reflecting the struggle of the southeastern Bashkir tribes for political consolidation (XIII-XV centuries?); the legend of the Bashkir-tan-Gaurs “Gabdrash-batyr”, recorded by us in 1953 and telling about long-standing Bashkir-Kazakh ethnocultural ties, and many other monuments of Bashkir folklore.
+Even in works with a pronounced mythological plot (“Kun-gyr buga”, “Synrau torna”, “Akbuzat”, “Bala Karga”, etc.) numerous facts and information are scattered that are of interest in terms of ethnic studies: they contain references to about the ancient Aral-Central Asian connections of a number of Bashkir tribes, about the routes of resettlement to the Urals, about family totems, tamgas, etc.

-The involvement of the oral folk art of the Bashkirs in broad historical and ethnographic research becomes possible thanks to successful collecting and publishing work.
-Even in the second half of the XIX century. a series of works appeared devoted to both the publication and the historical interpretation of Bashkir historical traditions, legends and epic works (Nebolsin, 1852; Lossievsky, 1883; Nefedov, 1882; Sokolov, 1898, etc.).
-The vast majority of these publications were made without observing the scientific principles of publishing sources of this kind, which naturally reduces the possibility of their use.
+The involvement of oral folk art of the Bashkirs in broad historical and ethnographic research becomes possible thanks to successful collecting and publishing work.
+Back in the second half of the 19th century. a series of works appears devoted to both the publication and historical interpretation of Bashkir historical traditions, legends and epic works (Nebolsin, 1852; Lossievsky, 1883; Nefedov, 1882; Sokolov, 1898, etc.).
+The vast majority of these publications were carried out without observing the scientific principles of publishing sources of this kind, which naturally reduces the possibilities of their use.

-The 1930s were the most fruitful in terms of the accumulation of folklore material.
+The most fruitful years in terms of accumulation of folklore material were the 1930s.
 It was during these years that scientists, writers, teachers or simply collective farmers recorded and transferred to the fund of the Institute of History, Language and Literature the most outstanding examples of oral folk art of the Bashkirs

-(epic works, legends, historical songs, legends, etc.) 8 .
-In the post-war period, the systematic collection of folklore resumed in the late 1950s, when the IYAL BFAN USSR again began to organize annual folklore expeditions.
-For more than ten years, expeditions have accumulated vast material, but from the point of view of historical and ethnographic value, it is inferior to the folklore monuments collected earlier; epic works, legends, historical songs in connection with the changed conditions are gradually erased from the memory of the people, and in many cases disappear altogether.
+(epic works, legends, historical songs, tales, etc.) 8.
+In the post-war period, the systematic collection of folklore resumed in the late 1950s, when the Institute of Laboratory of Literature of the BFAN of the USSR again began organizing annual folklore expeditions.
+Expeditions over more than ten years have accumulated enormous material, but from the point of view of historical and ethnographic value it is inferior to folklore monuments collected earlier; epic works, tales, historical songs, due to changed conditions, are gradually erased from the memory of the people, and in many cases disappear completely.

-During the periods of antiquity and the Middle Ages, in epic tales, folk tales, legends, etc., there was something of reality, something of fantasy.
-However, the heroic era, which coincided with the collapse of tribal and the formation of class relations, left a particularly deep imprint in the memory of the people, and people for a very long time, for many centuries, eagerly listened to the stories about heroes and batyrs, gradually supplementing these traditions with new, more recent plots and details.
-Despite the strongest touch of fantasy, the contours of real historical reality are quite clearly visible through the powerful hyperbolized images of epic narrations and legends born of the imagination.
-The monuments of the Bashkir folklore once again illustrate the profound justice of the words of K. Marx that “the ancient peoples experienced their prehistory in the imagination, in mythology" 9 .
+During the periods of antiquity and the Middle Ages, in epic tales, folk tales, legends, etc. there was something from reality, something from fantasy.
+However, the heroic era, which coincided with the collapse of clans and the formation of class relations, left a particularly deep mark in the memory of the people, and people for a very long time, many centuries, eagerly listened to stories about heroes and batyrs, gradually supplementing these legends with new, more recent stories and details.
+Despite the strong touch of fantasy, through the powerful hyperbolic images of epic narratives and legends born of the imagination, the contours of real historical reality are quite clearly visible.
+Monuments of Bashkir folklore once again illustrate the deep truth of K. Marx’s words that “ancient peoples experienced their prehistory in imagination, in mythology" 9 .

-Focusing on the prospects of using the Bashkir folklore material as a historical and ethnographic source, at the same time we emphasize that so far these possibilities are still limited.
+While focusing on the prospects of using Bashkir folklore material as a historical and ethnographic source, at the same time we emphasize that these possibilities are still limited.
 In addition to the circumstances noted above, the interconnectedness of the study of history and folklore is essential here.
 Folklore, of course, helps to understand history, but in order to comprehend the historical origins of folklore itself and penetrate into the patterns of its genesis and development, one must know the history of the people well.
-Now many recognize that the importance of folklore monuments in the study of the history of peoples without a written language in the past is great.
-But folklore cannot be the only and even the main source base.
-Folklore can widely reveal its potential as a historical source only when it is already interpreted from the standpoint of sufficiently broadly and thoroughly developed historical concepts.
-That is why in our study we avoided, despite seemingly numerous possibilities, the use of material gleaned from oral folk art as the main source in solving issues of ethnic history.
-As a rule, information and observations extracted from folklore works act as additional material in the work, helping to strengthen the argumentation of certain provisions.
-But even in this role, folklore material in ethnogenetic studies of nomadic and non-literate peoples in the past occupies an honorable place as a historical source.
+Now many people recognize that the importance of folklore monuments in studying the history of peoples who were unliterate in the past is great.
+But folklore cannot be the only or even the main source base.
+Folklore can widely reveal its potential as a historical source only if it is interpreted from the perspective of sufficiently broad and thoroughly developed historical concepts.
+That is why in our research we avoided, despite the seemingly numerous possibilities, the use of material drawn from oral folk art as the main source in resolving issues of ethnic history.
+As a rule, information and observations extracted from folklore works appear in the work as additional material that helps strengthen the argumentation of certain provisions.
+But even in this role, folklore material in ethnogenetic studies of nomadic and unliterate peoples in the past occupies a place of honor as a historical source.

 K. Marx And F. Engels.
 Works, vol. 1, p.
 419.